surfingNC/BlockRent/README.md

 ## Features

-- 🔐 User login with client-side validation
+- 🔐 User registration and login with client-side validation and password hashing using bcrypt.
 - 💰 Loan application form with BTC collateral input
 - 🧭 React Router-based navigation (Login → Dashboard)
 - 🎨 Styled with custom CSS for a clean UI